-Many pool owners have problems with their Aqua Rite Salt chlorinators by Hayward saying that they produce inaccurate reading when manual testing is done.
+Many pool owners have problems with their Aqua Rite Salt chlorinators by Hayward, saying that they produce inaccurate readings when manual testing is done.
 However, an Aqua Rite salt reading not accurate problem can be resolved by simply recalibrating the salt system.
 In this article, we’ll discuss how to resolve the problem.

 How Does the Aqua Rite Salt System Work?

 The Aqua Rite salt system is an easy-to-use salt electrolyzer.
 It works with Hayward’s TurboCell® technology, which ensures reliable and effective salt treatment.
-It allows to effectively treat the pool water through saltwater electrolysis.
+It allows treating the pool water through saltwater electrolysis effectively.

-To function, the electrolyzer requires a low concentration of salt (sodium chloride) in the pool water.
+To function, the electrolyzer requires a low salt (sodium chloride) concentration in the pool water.
 The Aqua Rite automatically disinfects the pool by transforming the salt into free chlorine, which destroys the bacteria and algae present in the water.

 Why Is My Salt Chlorinator Failing?